 Compared to Yorkville, it feels like another city.

 It's the University of Toronto district and it is filled with a diverse group of people from students to young urban professionals, retirees, and immigrants from around the world.

 This Toronto neighborhood bleeds into College Street and Little Italy where you'll find countless eateries, cafes and cool places to hang out.

 Suggested Toronto Hotels near The Annex

-Things to See in Toronto: The Annex
+Things to See and Do in The Annex

 Casa Loma - It is a little north of the Annex, but you must visit Toronto's only castle.
 It's grand and there are regular events.